Tarabuco

-Tarabuco is a Bolivian town in the department of Chuquisaca, capital of the Yamparáez Province and its first section, Tarabuco Municipality.
+Tarabuco is a Bolivian town in the department of Chuquisaca, capital of the Yamparáez Province and seat of Tarabuco Municipality.
 It is best known as the home of the Yampara culture.
 Its people host the Pujllay festival in March each year.
 Members of the local indigenous community gather for Mass, parade in their colorful traditional costumes, drink plenty of chicha, and celebrate.